 The more gradual you can make changes, the easier they are to accept.
 For instance, instead of saying I’m going to give up soda try transitioning to diet soda while increasing your water intake, and have a regular soda or two throughout the course of a week until you finally realize you can live without it.

 When it comes to healthy eating, there’s no right or wrong.
 It’s about experimenting and finding what works for you.
 But remember the slower you can introduce changes, the more willing you’ll be to accept them as a way of life in the long run.

 Change your expectations

-One of the reasons so many people give up on their goals is because they’re expectations are not aligned with reality.
+One of the reasons so many people give up on their goals is because their expectations are not aligned with reality.
 The reality is healthy food is not going to taste good after years of eating processed foods.
 So change your expectation and know that it will take time for new foods to taste good.
 Give yourself at least 6-12 week grace period before deciding whether or not you like any food.

 Toddlers take 10 times or more of being introduced a food in their diet before they accept it.
 Why would it be any different for you?
 If you were never introduced to squash as a toddler, you’re essentially going back in time re-developing those tastes and unlearning the bad ones.